 - If you visit our office, we will note your name on arrival.
 In addition, camera images may be made on the outside of the office, at the reception desk and at the entrance to the meeting rooms.
 We do this to know in case of emergencies who is in the building and to ensure that unauthorised people do not have access to the office.
 Camera images are in principle destroyed after 10 working days.

 5. Security level

-We protect personal data through technical and administrative security measures to minimise the risk of loss, misuse, unauthorised access, disclosure and modification.
-You can think of security software such as a virus scanner and firewalls, a secure internet connection, encryption of data and physical and administrative access controls to data and servers.
-The PNO IT and HR department are ISO 27001 certified for the ffiqs processes where PNO processes large volumes of data.
+We protect personal data through technical and administrative security measures to minimize the risk of loss, misuse, unauthorized access, disclosure, and modification.
+You can think of security software such as a virus scanner and firewalls, a secure internet connection, encryption of data, and physical and administrative access controls to data and servers.
+The PNO IT and HR departments are ISO 27001 certified for the ffiqs processes where PNO processes large volumes of data.